william-santini/WiSSkHy/README.md

 WiSSkHy is primarily designed as a **local tool**, complementing centralized server solutions.
 It allows researchers to fully leverage the power of **R, Python**, and other tools for data curation, analysis, and scientific research.

 > [!TIP]
 > **Future development**
 > A PostgreSQL version of WiSSkHy is planned, enabling a true multi-user environment with efficient concurrency management.
+> This version will follow all the FAIR principles.

 ## Project status